vint21h/nagios-notification-google-calendar/README.rst

 * Copy ``/usr/share/doc/nagios-notification-google-calendar/notification_google_calendar.ini`` to ``/etc/nagios`` with your settings.
 Attention: nagios user must have ``notification_google_calendar.ini`` read permissions, and credentials directory read/write permissions.
 * Modify contacts definitions:
     * Add ``addressX`` option to contact definition with contact google calendar ID.
+    * Add ``addressX`` option to contact definition with contact preferred timezone (in human readable format from TZ database).
+This is dirty hack, but i don't know how do this better way.
     * Get and save credentials by run ``notification_google_calendar.py`` with ``-g`` option.
     * Add commands to the lists of service and host notifications commands for contact.
     * Configure google calendar for mobile devices.